 There is a question our modern academics have not answered, though: What difference do these new insights make for today’s congregations?

 I’m writing this post for a purpose.
 It is my contention that within this new scholarship is the possibility for the transformation of the church.
 That transformation would be grounded on returning our congregations to being alternative communities, whose loyalty is to Christ and the Kingdom he taught, and not to the empire of his day or ours.
 Subversive is what they were before the church began the long collusion at the time of and with Constantine.

 Of course, not all readers of the current biblical scholarship will see what I see.
 McKnight and Modica in “Jesus Is Lord, Caesar Is Not: Evaluating Empire in New Testament Studies” see it differently.

 “The affirmation “Jesus is Lord” requires not so much a strident denunciation of earthly lords as a studied silence concerning their pretensions.”
-They follow a brand of individualistic evangelicalism which is concerned with gaining personal salvation.
+They (that is, McKnight and Modica) follow a brand of individualistic evangelicalism which is concerned with gaining personal salvation.
 A “studied silence” has often been the approach of the colluding church.